Domains with Bergman metrics of constant curvature and Bergman-negligible subsets: Introduction

 \begin{theorem} Let $D$ be a bounded domain in $\mathbb{C}^n$.
 Then, the following are equivalent: \begin{enumerate}[(1)] \item[{\rm (1)}] The Bergman metric $g$ of $D$ has constant holomorphic sectional curvature $\tau$; \item[{\rm (2)}] $D$ is biholomorphic to a domain $\Omega \subset \mathbb{B}^n$, where $E := \mathbb{B}^n\setminus\Omega$ is a set of Lebesgue measure zero (thus $E \subset \partial \Omega$), and every $L^2$-holomorphic function on $\Omega$ extends to an $L^2$-holomorphic function on $\mathbb{B}^n$. \end{enumerate} Moreover, in either case, the constant $\tau = -{2(n + 1)^{-1}}$ and the Bergman kernel of $\Omega$ is the restriction of that of $\mathbb{B}^n$ to $\Omega$. \end{theorem}

+Theorem \ref{main theorem - negative constant case} gives the final extension of Lu's uniformization theorem for bounded domains.
 Note that, by the discussion preceding Theorem A, the constant $\tau$ in \eqref{case 1} is {\em a priori} necessarily negative.
 Theorem \ref{main theorem - negative constant case} will be a special case of a more general theorem, Theorem \ref{general version main theorem} below, where the bounded domain hypothesis is weakened to complex manifolds satisfying conditions (a) and (b) in Remark \ref{general Huang Li}.
 The proof of Theorem \ref{general version main theorem} will build on a key step of Huang-Li \cite{HL24}, stated as Theorem \ref{The portion of Huang and Li's Theorem we need} below, used to establish Theorem A and its more general formulation.

 \begin{remark} We make a few more remarks about Theorem \ref{main theorem - negative constant case}. \begin{enumerate}

 \item When $n = 1$, the conditions on $E$ and $\Omega$ in (2) hold if and only if the set $E$ is a closed polar subset of the disk.
 This follows directly from \cite[9.9 Theorem, p.~351]{Conway95}.
 Also note that when $n=1$, every domain is pseudoconvex and, hence, Theorem \ref{main theorem - negative constant case} reduces to Theorem A.